Chicago Heart Attack Misdiagnosis Lawyer

-Those who have developed heart disease and other heart issues that have gone unrecognized by medical professionals deserve to receive compensation.
-A failure to diagnose heart attack attorney can investigate one’s case to see whether it has a likelihood of success.
+Those who have developed heart disease and other heart issues that have gone unrecognized by medical professionals deserve to receive compensation based on medical negligence.
+A failure to diagnose a heart attack attorney can investigate one’s case to see whether it has a likelihood of success.

 Physicians Appreciation of the Signs of a Heart Attack in Their Patients

-There are signs that a person is in the midst of experiencing a heart attack, and it is vital for doctors to be able to recognize these signs.
+There are signs that a person is experiencing a heart attack that doctors must recognize these signs.

-- Pain in the chest area that spreads throughout the arm, shoulder, jaw or back areas
+- Pain in the chest area that spreads throughout the arm, shoulder, jaw, or back areas

-- Discomfort in the form of pain, burning or pinching in any area of the chest, upper body or lower body areas
+- Discomfort in the form of pain, burning or pinching in any area of the chest, upper body, or lower body areas

 - Generalized pain throughout the body (not localized)